 Qualities of an Emotional Support Dog

-While nearly any type of dog can be an ESD, those that are too excited — or conversely, too shy — can prove more difficult to train for certain tasks.
+While nearly any type of dog can be an ESD, those who are too excited — or conversely, too shy — can prove more difficult to train for certain tasks.
 Depending on what duties you intend to have your ESD perform, personality and trainability should be considered.

 Generally, emotional support dogs are:

-- Quick learners
+• Quick learners

-- Intelligent
+• Intelligent

-- Easy-going
+• Easy-going

-- Gentle
+• Gentle

-- In good physical shape
+• In good physical shape

-- Stable in terms of temperament
+• Stable in terms of temperament

-Choosing an Emotional Support Dog
+Choosing an Emotional Support Dog: What Breeds Are the Best?

 Before you decide on your emotional support dog, you must be willing to do extensive research and canvassing (or visits) of potential candidates.